deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 **Ava Rios**

 Two weeks of Christmas should have been two weeks of topping up on Adam, keeping things going, generally performing maintenance on the relationship.
-His occasional leave breaks were nice and all, but…
+His occasional leave breaks were nice and all, but...

 Instead it had been an echo of last year.
 Mind-blowing sex on the first day, then gym gym gym.

-He'd tried to include her, and sure they'd been spending time together…but what kind of a vacation consisted of busting your back in the weight room all day for ten days, interspersed with regimented, pre-prepared meals that were fifty percent supplement pills?
+He'd tried to include her, and sure they'd been spending time together...but what kind of a vacation consisted of busting your back in the weight room all day for ten days, interspersed with regimented, pre-prepared meals that were fifty percent supplement pills?
 Ava enjoyed exercise, and she was definitely proud of herself for burning off some fat and toning up during those two weeks, but come *on*.
 Where was the romance?
 The gym wasn't a date!

 She'd been seething gently about it the whole time, determined not to ruin Adam's mood by yelling at him again.
 A bit of a white lie maybe, but those never hurt anyone, right?